everx-labs/TonNfcClientSwift/docs/TonWalletAppletSpec.md

     32 bytes of SHA256(common secret)

-## APP_WAITE_AUTHORIZATION_MODE state/Applet authorization
+## APP_WAITE_AUTHENTICATION_MODE state/Applet authentication

-After finishing the production applet will be in APP_WAITE_AUTHORIZATION_MODE.
-After getting the device the end user should complete the procedure of two-factor authorization to make applet working.
+After finishing the production applet will be in APP_WAITE_AUTHENTICATION_MODE.
+After getting the device the end user should complete the procedure of two-factor authentication to make applet working.
 For this he must know unencrypted activation password.

 The following APDU commands will be available here.